-The recording of private addresses of representatives of nonnatural persons is often laborious and error- prone.
-For practical purposes the official address of the non-natural person can be entered for these representatives.
-The bank itself must assess whether this is sensible and feasible, for example if a natural Purpose and structure SCV file DGS reports Use of DGS data by DNB Appendices Appendices person has multiple roles (depositor and representative) or is linked as a representative to multiple non-natural persons with different addresses.
+The recording of telephone numbers and private addresses of representatives of non-natural persons is often laborious and error- prone.
+For practical purposes the telephone number and official address of the non-natural person can be entered for these representatives.
+The bank itself must assess whether this is sensible and feasible, for example if a natural person has multiple roles (depositor and representative) or is linked as a representative to multiple non-natural persons with different addresses.